Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Continuous evaluation throughout the process is vital because it ensures that the instruction meets its intended goals and objectives.

 Regular assessments allow for monitoring learner progress, identifying knowledge gaps, and making any necessary adjustments to the instruction.
-This continuous evaluation helps maintain instructional effectiveness and supports the achievement of desired learning outcomes.
+This continuous evaluation helps maintain instructional effectiveness and supports the achievement of desired learning gains.

 During the summative evaluation phase, several key questions and considerations can guide the assessment process.
 These include: